jafarbtech/cordova-plugin-barcodegenerator/README.md

 The Android part of this plugin has been partially rewritten to enhences features and correct some bugs of the original project.

-A minimal browser version has been added and supports generator of QRCodes thanks to the qrcodejs library developped by davidshimjs:
+A minimal browser version has been added and supports generation of QRCodes thanks to the qrcodejs library developped by davidshimjs:

 https://davidshimjs.github.io/qrcodejs/